 Unless you are a gifted athlete with a photographic memory that enables you to take in a piece of art in three seconds, don't even try to see the whole museum in one day.
 Make a mental list of the works you want to

 see and find them on the map and you will see plenty of other things on the way.
 You can always come back and you probably will.

 The entrance is through the glass pyramid in the Cour Napoleon (Courtyard of Napoleon) which anyone who has read The DiVinci Code will be familiar with.
 Beneath the Pyramid is the Hall Napoleon, a 700 foot cavern which holds the ticket office, the excellent book store and the entranceways to all the exhibit areas.
 There are other bookstores in the different sections of the museum.
 Be sure to pick up a map at the information desk.
 You will need it.
 Guided

 tours are offered several times a day except Sunday and Tuesday.
 Expect to stand in line though the more off-season you go the shorter the line will be.
-You can also do a Skip the Line Tours of the Louvre and avoid the waiting.
-Otherwise, you can also buy tickets at Virgin Mega Stores and Paris Railway Stations.
 The museum is open daily, except Tuesdays and certain public holidays, from 9am to 6pm.

 11 euros that gets you in to see all the temporary exhibitions as well as the permanent ones.
 There are group rates too.
 The museum is free on the first Sunday of each month.
 It is also free to young people under 18, disabled and the unemployed.
 To see if you qualify e-mail firstname.lastname@example.org

 I have put together this little tour of the Louvre to inspire those who need inspiring.
 Click on the 1st Photo.